dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/Data_Annotation/Using_CVAT.md

 # Setting up CVAT
-CVAT is very simple and intuitive to use.
-However, you will need to install and use Google Chrome for this as it is not supported by Firefox.
+CVAT - created by Intel - is very simple and intuitive to use.
+However, you will need to install and use Google Chrome for this as it is not supported by any other browser as of now. .
+According to CVAT, this is because it was only tested and designed for use on Chrome.
 <br>

 - I want to make a note that you can also use Roboflow as a data annotation software, but I did not use it, thereby I am not familiar with its setup.
 I do know its better for automating some parts of the annotation, but again, I did not use it.
 Feel free to check it out though!